 Level 2 – Lean Practitioner (Intermediate)

-Level 3 – Lean Facilitator (Advanced)
+Level 3 – Lean Expert (Advanced)

-To see more information about our online lean manufacturing training courses, just click on one of the images below and you will be taken to one of Radical Transformation’s premier lean training websites
+To see more information about our online lean manufacturing training courses, just click on one of the images below, and you will be taken to one of Radical Transformation’s premier lean training websites

-To find out more about the online lean training courses just click on one of the images above and you will be taken to one of Radical Transformation’s lean training websites.
+To find out more about the online lean training courses just click on one of the images above, and you will be taken to one of Radical Transformation’s lean training websites.